dexpiper/ifaxbotcovid/README.md

 > bot finds variables and organizes them *==>*
 > bot fills templates with found variables *==>*
 > bot sends back ready news material.

+You can test the bot out with any of sample press-releases from *ifaxbotcovid/tests/test_data* folder of this repo.
+The ones with "corrupted" in names would yeild an error.

 * Bot is settled to find *11 variables* in the COVID-19 press-release, issued by Russian authorities: the numbers of registered COVID patients, COVID-related deaths and recovered patients in Russia and in Moscow separately for the last 24 hours, total sum of this variables since the start of the pandemic etc.
 * Also bot re-writes long tables of new cases and deaths in the release, grouping regions by numbers of cases/deaths.
 Algorithm finds and detects the type of correspondent part of text, takes all the information into a dictionary and build ready text: region by region, string by string (implemented in *ifaxbotcovid.regioncounter*).